Philadelphia, PA 215.561.9100

 Wondering whether a neck lift is a good idea?
 For many patients, the aging process largely involves the neck, but the jowls and jawline are affected as well.
 For these patients, correcting the lowest part of the face along with the neck will provide the most harmonious and balanced result.

 For some patients, however, signs of aging or poor aesthetics are fully isolated to the neck region.
 These patients may not be ready to have a complete facelift because they may feel like their upper face is still attractive and youthful.
 For this demographic, "Neck Only" lifting with a neck lift should be performed.
 A neck lift may also be a good option for patients whose neck doesn't match with the appearance of their upper face.
+Neck lifting comes in two forms.
+For patients will good skin quality, but who have sagging muscles and excess fatty deposits, a neck lift is often possible through one small incision, about the width of a thumbnail, that is hidden under the chin. {INSERT PICTURE}.
+For patients who have a significant amount of excess skin with or without the sagging muscles and deposits of fat, the thumbnail sized incision under the chin is combined with a an incision that is hidden within and behind the ear.
+This extra incision allows the excess skin to be removed, and fades to being nearly imperceptible within a few weeks {INSERT JANE MARIE PICTURE}

 View before & after results from Cross Medical Group in Philadelphia, PA